DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

 *   Call rte_ivshmem_metadata_create() to create a new metadata file.
     The metadata name is used to distinguish between multiple metadata files.

-*   Populate each metadata file with Intel® DPDK data structures.
+*   Populate each metadata file with DPDK data structures.
     This can be done using the following API calls:

     *   rte_ivhshmem_metadata_add_memzone() to add rte_memzone to metadata file